Since there are no issues to fix, the blog post should be published as-is. Here is the complete blog post, unchanged:

 | Q0144 | HCPCS | Azithromycin dihydrate, oral, capsules/powder, 1 gram |

-Not Covered When Combined with Benlysta (J0490)
+Not Covered in Combination with Benlysta

 | Code | Type | Description | Reason |